 Julie has been featured on multiple media outlets including ABC, NBC, CBS, FOX, Wall Street Journal, New York Times, Forbes, Fortune and was named to Crain’s Chicago Business ‘40 under 40,’ one of Today’s Chicago Woman's ‘Rising Stars,’ was a finalist for Ernst and Young’s Entrepreneur of the Year Award in 2010 and received the Anti-Defamation League's 2013 Woman of the Year award.
 FastCompany named her one of the “Riskiest in Business” in 2011 and New Hope Natural Media named her as one of top ten natural food executives to follow on Twitter.
 In 2013 Julie co-founded a non-profit, Test400k, an organization dedicated to advocating ending the backlog of 400,000 untested rape kits in the United States.
 Most recently, Julie was named to Crain’s Chicago Business’ list of '40 under 40', recognized as one of Fortune’s ‘40 under 40’ and ‘Most Influential Women to Follow on Twitter,’ and featured in FastCompany’s series “Generation Flux,” highlighting the pioneers and innovators of the future business and innovation.

 Julie lives in Chicago and is the mother of two girls.
 She is never without crayons, baby wipes or her iPhone.
-She is also an avid marathoner, Pearl Jam devotee (she has been to 30 shows in multiple states and countries), reader/writer, cupcake connoisseur and frequent user of lavender sea salt body scrub for relaxation.
+She is also an avid marathoner, Pearl Jam devotee, reader/writer, cupcake connoisseur and frequent user of lavender sea salt body scrub for relaxation.
 Follow Julie on Twitter at @JulieSmolyansky.